 Short-term outlook by region

-As published in the Half-year Report January-June 2019
+As published in the Interim report January-September 2019

-Consumer and institutional investor demand for apartments is expected to remain stable at the autumn 2018 level.
+Consumer and institutional investor demand for apartments is expected to remain on a good level.
 Activity among private residential investors is expected to be lower than in the previous years.
 Location and price level continue to play a key role.
-Demand for new rental apartments in good locations continues to be on a good level.
+Demand for new rental apartments in good locations continues to be on a good level supported by low interest levels.
+Stricter lending practice by financial institutions and potential changes in legislation may impact consumer demand in the future.

 Renovation is expected to grow moderately due to increasing urbanisation and aging of building stock.